The largest of the Milton Pools waters at just over three aces in size, Specimen Lake holds 18 pegs.

 Anglers setting out for the tench tend to float fish sweetcorn, luncheon meat, worms or maggots.
 As one would expect, it pays to watch the water for bubbles to pinpoint where the fish are feeding and then keep them there by loose-feeding pellets or samples of hook bait.

-All techniques work well on their day, making this water ideal for both pole and waggler anglers.
-Also, in addition to adding to the appeal of the water, a bed of lilies which runs down the centre of the lake prevents anglers from casting from one bank into the swim of anglers fishing on the opposite side of the water.
+All techniques work well whilst a bed of lilies down the centre of the lake not only adds to the appeal of the water but prevents anglers from casting from one bank into the swim of anglers fishing on the opposite side of the water.

 The smallest of the seven Milton Pools waters, Kidney Lake is half an acre in size with a total of 10 pegs and holds a nice mix of carp to 8lbs, bream up to 2lbs 8oz, crucian carp, rudd, green and golden tench, roach, perch, chub, golden orfe, goldfish and black goldfish.